 The following year, in 1972, while working with sand on the ESM, Le Ribault made an interesting discovery: a layer of water-soluble amorphous silica which contained micro-organisms covered the surface of some sand grains.
-He found that these micro organism and the secretions which they left on the sand contained organic silica.
-Organic silica differs from mineral silica which makes up the majority of the earths crust, in that it contains carbon and can be readily assimilated by animals.
+He found that these micro-organisms and the secretions which they left on the sand contained organic silica.
+Organic silica differs from mineral silica which makes up most of the earth’s crust, in that it contains carbon and can be readily assimilated by animals.

 Le Ribault gave lectures and taught courses throughout the world.
-He authored 11 books and published dozens of well received scientific studies.
-The last conference he held was in Barcelona on May 20, 2005 in the Exhibition Hall to 500 doctors and professional nutritionists.
+He authored 11 books and published dozens of well-received scientific studies.
+The last conference he held was in Barcelona on May 20, 2005, in the Exhibition Hall for 500 doctors and professional nutritionists.
 He died in 2007.